Park-sungho/Camera_HAL_exynos7870_original/README.md

 1. Make HAL library.
    - libpreview library.

-2. implement to flush the preview to surface.
+2. Implement to flush the preview to surface.
    - ./libpreview/FlushPreview